Open-EO/openeo-python-client/docs/udf.rst

         return cube
     """)

-If you are using Jupyter Notebook, you can see the log entries using :py:class:`~openeo.rest.connection.Connection.job_logs` as shown in the image:
+If you are using Jupyter Notebook, you can see the log entries using :py:class:`~openeo.rest.job.BatchJob.logs` as shown in the image:

 .. image:: _static/images/udf/logging_arrayshape.png